thelegendev/Nub-Bot/README.md

        3. Click `Star` to support development.
        4. Click `Fork` to copy all code to your own repository.

-    2. Click on the green button marked `Code`.
+    2. Click the `Code` button.
 From the drop-down that appears, click `Download ZIP` to download the entire repository as a ZIP folder.

-    3. Extract the files to a new folder.

-    4. Right click the folder and open with [Visual Studio Code](https://code.visualstudio.com/download).
+    3. Extract the files to a new folder and open it with [Visual Studio Code](https://code.visualstudio.com/download).

 - **Obtain Discord Bot Token**